riscv-software-src/riscv-perf-model/fusion/FSL.md

 The FSL syntax style is a reduced boilerplate style of C. e.g. braces are used, no semi-colons, indentation is not a syntax element.

-There are no user defined function.
+There are no user defined functions.

 There are a limited number of data types unique to FSL.